-Join the ICE (In Case of Emergency) Campaign - Help rescuers help you
+Join the ICE (In Case of Emergency) Campaign - Help rescuers and emergency services help you

 A particular difficulty faced by emergency services personnel is how to contact the next of kin of a victim, or to obtain vital medical information, when the victim is unconscious, otherwise unable to speak or respond to questions, or may even be dead.